PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 $$

-While two possible outcomes indeed have an equal probability of occurring, namely 1 and 8, Y can also take on certain values with different probabilities than 0.25 upon sampling.
-Hence, while Y is indeed a random variable, it is not a uniform variable.
+While two possible outcomes indeed have an equal probability of occurring, namely $1$ and $8$, $Y$ can also take on certain values with different probabilities than $0.25$ upon sampling.
+Hence, while $Y$ is indeed a random variable, it is not a uniform variable.

-A graphical depiction of Y is provided in *Figure 2*.
+A graphical depiction of $Y$ is provided in *Figure 2*.

 *Figure 2: Random variable Y*